imagej/imagej.github.io/_pages/plugins/tws/how-to-compare-classifiers.md

 With the *Load options...* and *Save options...* buttons one can load and save the setup of a selected classifier from and to XML.
 This is especially useful for highly configured classifiers (e.g., nested meta-classifiers), where the manual setup takes quite some time, and which are used often.

-One can also paste classifier settings here by right-clicking (or {% include key content='Alt' %}+{% include key content='Shift' %}+{% include key content='click' %}) and selecting the appropriate menu point from the popup menu, to either add a new classifier or replace the selected one with a new setup.
+One can also paste classifier settings here by right-clicking (or {% include key keys='Alt|Shift|click' %}) and selecting the appropriate menu point from the popup menu, to either add a new classifier or replace the selected one with a new setup.
 This is rather useful for transferring a classifier setup from the Weka Explorer over to the Experimenter without having to setup the classifier from scratch.

 #### Saving the setup